docsdevbr/laravel-doc-pt-br/README.EN.md

 ## License

 Copyright (c) Taylor Otwell.<br>
-Laravel is a Trademark of Laravel Holdings Inc.
+Laravel is a trademark of Laravel Holdings Inc.

 Documentation licensed under the [MIT License][license].<br>
 The original work was translated from English into Brazilian Portuguese.